fbpx

 Does Lumen provide meal or diet plans?

-On a low carb day, Lumen usually suggests eating five servings of carbs.
+For example, on a low-carb day, Lumen usually suggests eating five servings of carbs.
 One serving is 15 grams.
 So for Lumen, “low-carb” means 75 grams of carbs.
-I’m not sure if that means total carbs or net carbs (without the fiber), but either way it would constitute a high carb day for me, considering that I usually stay below 20 grams.
+I’m not sure if that means total carbs or net carbs (without the fiber), but either way, it would constitute a moderate carb day for me, considering that I usually consume between zero and 150 grams per day.

 Of course, you have to put these numbers in perspective.
 If you follow the USDA Dietary Guidelines for Americans, you’d be eating between 225 and 325 grams of carbs per day, as part of your “heart-healthy” diet.
 So 75 grams is low in relative terms.
-But that’s just because getting 45-65% of your calories from carbs is a diabetes-inducing nightmare.
+But that’s just because getting 45-65% of your calories from carbs is a diabetes-inducing nightmare (unless you’re an endurance athlete).

 The second issue I have with Lumen’s carb recommendations is related to the idea that you should be eating higher amounts of carbs every couple of days to retain your metabolic flexibility.
 So every couple of days, Lumen recommends eating 11 servings (or 165 grams) of carbs.